kgao2004/FBLA-Website-Design-Code/README.md

 # FBLA-Website-Design-Code
 This is the code for the portfolio and full gallery pages on Mike Anderson's photography website.
-- The portfolio page was coded with Wix Velo/Javascript
+- Both pages were coded with Wix Velo/Javascript